prismosystems/RASP-Testing-Application/README.md

 How to Setup:
 ------------

- To build the WAR file, import the project in Eclispe.
-Once project is imported resolve the Maven Dependencies.
-Build the package using following command: mvn package.
-It will create a WAR file in target folder.
-Deploy the WAR file in Apache Tomcat Server.
+To build the WAR file, import the project in Eclipse.
+Once the project is imported, resolve the Maven Dependencies.
+Build the package using the following command: mvn package, which will create a WAR file in the target folder.
+Deploy this WAR file in Apache Tomcat Server's web application folder.